thiagoschnell/docs-articles/README.md

 ## [ENGLISH]
 The foundation of the system replaces the virtualization model based on logical containers (LXC) — which share the same Kernel and expose the ecosystem to Zero-Day exploits via injection and buffer overflows — with a Separation Kernel (MILS).
 The physical execution hierarchy divides the CPU into four rings strictly regulated by the silicon: M-Mode,HS-Mode,VS-Mode,VU-Mode.

-The simulated device abandons the static, single-system design and distributes the computational load across a triangular topology of 4 independent VMs operating under a Zero Trust and Consensual Quorum regime: VM1 (Android OS),VM4 (Interlocutor  Enclave),VM2 (Micro-Linux),VM3 (The Predictive Telemetry Mechanism)
+The simulated device abandons the static, single-system design and distributes the computational load across a triangular topology of 4 independent VMs operating under a Zero Trust and Consensual Quorum regime: VM1 (Android OS / Web2),VM4 (Interlocutor  Enclave / Execute-Only Mode),VM2 (Micro-Linux / Web3),VM3 (The Predictive Telemetry Mechanism)

-Instead of clearing the data with every request, VM4’s working RAM is configured as a Local Immutable Cryptographic Ledger.
+Instead of clearing the data with every request, VM4’s working RAM is configured as a Local Immutable Cryptographic Ledger (Mini-Blockchain in RAM).

 The Second Barrier and the double-checking: Each command sent by Android is signed with asymmetric cryptography and compressed into a SHA-256 hash, processed directly by the CPU's physical instructions (RISC-V Zkn Extension).
 The current block (N) links to the previous block (N-1).
 If a hacker tries to alter a single bit in the shared memory, the signature breaks.If the mini-blockchain link is broken (either by an attack or hardware failure), the Hypervisor instantly cuts off connections and activates Alert Mode.